arreid08/hangman/README.md

 ### Game Initialization

 Upon loading the page you can select the button to choose a random word from an array.
+For the main page, I set up an image to start with for the place for the man to hang.
+I also started with a Random button and a turn counter to be visible.
+At the top, I have a headline and a restart button.

 ### Playing the Game

-Once a random word have been selected, you will have a keyboard to use for selecting what letters you think are in the hidden word.
+Once a random word has been selected, you will have a keyboard to use for selecting what letters you think are in the hidden word.
+I set up my code to respond to a mouse click on each button.
+If the letter is in the random word, it will populate the letter in the correct spot/spots in the word.
+If not, it will populate a portion of the man on the tree.
+Through a series of IF/Else statements and a FOR loop I have accomplished this.

 ### Winning the Game

 If you can guess the word correctly, you win the game!
 If not, your man will be hung!

-### Game Reset
+### Game Restart

 If you want to restart the game you can simply hit the restart button at the top at anytime.